Spiegel & Grau | 2010

 The first season of OITNB really hit on this aspect of the novel.
 Piper Chapman is constantly saying some of the whitest shit you can imagine, and usually being called on it.
 Or at the very least being focused on in such a way that, we the audience, have an uncomfortable reaction to her behaviour.

-Not a lot happens in this book, kind of feels like she pieced together a few stories and knew she could sell a book treatment on the premise “white college grad goes to prison for a decades old crime.”
+Not a lot happens in this book, it kind of feels like she pieced together a few stories and knew she could sell a book treatment on the premise “white college grad goes to prison for a decades-old crime.”

 When FBI agents knocked on her door to investigate a ten-year-old crime, Piper Kerman barely resembled the reckless young woman she was shortly after graduating Smith College.